South Korea’s Jeongeun Lee6 is No. 1 at US Women’s Open

 Lee6, playing two groups ahead of Boutier, was practicing putts when the Frenchwoman could not make the sand shot.
 Lee6 bent down in joy when her victory was secure, countrywoman and 2011 U.S. Women’s Open winner So Yeon Ryu coming over to embrace the new champion.

-Lee6 finished at, naturally, 6-under 278 to claim the USGA’s first $1 million women’s winner check a few days after Tiger Woods’ former swing coach, Hank Haney, made disparaging remarks about women’s golf by predicting a “Korean” would win and “I’d go with Lee.”
+The victory came a few days after Tiger Woods’ former swing coach, Hank Haney, made disparaging remarks about women’s golf by predicting a “Korean” would win and “I’d go with Lee.”

-Lee6 has the number in her name because she was the sixth player with the name on the Korean LPGA.
-She has embraced the number, answering to it and writing a large “6” on her balls.
-Her South Korean fan club is called “Lucky 6.”
-Jeongeun Lee5 also plays the LPGA Tour.

-Lee6 won a few days after Haney was suspended for his comments on his PGA Tour SiriusXM radio show when asked who’d win.
+Haney was suspended for his comments on his PGA Tour SiriusXM radio show when asked who’d win.
 “I’d go with Lee,” Haney said.
 “If I didn’t have to name a first name, I’d get a bunch of them right.”
 Haney was suspended for his remarks.

+Haney sent Tweets on Sunday night congratulating Lee6 and saying his prediction was based on statistics and facts.
+“Korean women are absolutely dominating the LPGA Tour.
+If you asked me again, my answer would be the same but worded more carefully.”

+Lee6 said her focus had been fully on the tournament.
+Because she hasn’t mastered English, “I didn’t really understand him that much, so I didn’t really think about it,” she said.

 Boutier made a double bogey on the final hole to fall into a tie for fifth at 3 under.
 She shot 75.
 Lexi Thompson, Ryu and Angel Yin tied for second, two shots behind.
 Thompson shot 73, Ryu 70 and Yin 68.